exercism/go/concepts/basics/about.md

 # Basics About

 The Basics concept introduced [Go](https://golang.org) as a statically typed, compiled programming language.
-The language is often referred to as Golang because of its domain name, golang.org, but the proper name is Go.
+The language is often referred to as Golang because of its previous domain name, golang.org, but the proper name is Go.

 The Basics concept introduces three major language features: Packages, Functions, and Variables.